03y/boozer/README.md

 # 🍺 Boozer
 Boozer is a database which stores users, drinks and consumptions!
-Powere

 ## Team
 1. [M](https://github.com/03y): backend, sysadmin